Use an assortment of tools to track the release progress and quality.

 In this section:

-Tip: Hover over a section of the bar, marked with a certain color, to view an item's details, such as the phase the color represents, the phase start and end date, waste time, as well as the item's cycle time.
+Tip: Hover over a section of the bar, marked with a certain color, to view an item's details, such as a phase the color represents, the phase start and end date, waste time, as well as the item's phase time.

 Timeline bars are constructed as follows:

-The bar colors represent an item's different phases in the "In Progress" and "In Testing" metaphases.
+The bar colors represent an item's different phases between the New and Done metaphases.
 The colors depend on an item's workflow configuration, and may be different for feature and epic phases.

 If an item's phase is repeated, the phase bar is marked with diagonal stripes additionally to the phase color.